Ranger School: Students

-Ranger School is open to all Military Occupational Specialties (MOSs) in the U.S. Army, although—as of April 2011—an Army combat exclusion zone still limits some from attending, but this does not include women as women are now allowed to attend the school.
+Ranger School is open to all Military Occupational Specialties (MOSs) in the U.S. Army, although—as of April 2011—an Army combat exclusion zone still limits some from attending.
 Ranger students come from units in the United States Army, Marine Corps, Air Force, Navy, Coast Guard, and from foreign military services.
 However, the two largest groups of attendees for Ranger School are from the U.S. Army's Infantry Basic Officer Leadership Course (IBOLC), and the 75th Ranger Regiment.
 Competitions and pre-Ranger courses are typically used to determine attendance.
 The Marine Corps is only allotted twenty slots for Ranger school each year, while the Air Force is only allotted six.

 Ranger students typically range in rank from Private First Class to Captain, with lieutenants and specialists making up the largest group.
 The average age of a student is 23, and the average class consists of 366 students, with 11 classes conducted per year.
 The vast majority of Ranger students have already graduated from Airborne School, and will make multiple jumps during the course.
 However, a small number of students have entered and completed Ranger School without being Airborne qualified.
 These individuals completed tasks assigned by cadre instead of taking part in the jumps alongside their classmates.

 Following the graduation of Captain Kristen Marie Griest and First Lieutenant Shaye Lynne Haver in August 2015, the Army announced that Ranger School would henceforth be open to female students.
 While acknowledging that in the past he "would have doubted a woman could pass the rigorous course", Brigade Command Sergeant Major Curtis Arnold described Griest and Haver as "tough soldiers" who "proved their mettle beyond a doubt" and "absolutely earned the respect of every ranger instructor".
 In October 2015, Major Lisa Jaster also graduated from Ranger School, becoming the first female Army Reserve officer to receive a Ranger tab.
 In 2019, First Lieutenant Chelsey Hibsch became the first female Air Force officer to graduate from Ranger School.
+In 2024, Captain Molly Murphy became the first female Army nurse to graduate from Ranger School.